TDT4290-Gr6/math-mate/README.md

 - Business logic lives in the inner layers (use cases, domain) without framework or DB code
 - Frameworks and external services live in the outer layers
 - Dependencies only point inwards, never from core logic outwards
+- We follow a one controller per use case pattern, with each controller corresponding to a specific topic in the logical view

 For a practical reference, see this example of [Clean Architecture in Next.js](https://github.com/nikolovlazar/nextjs-clean-architecture).